-Although Brazil has no specific statute dealing with online IP infringement, the legal framework provides protection against online counterfeiting activities.
+Brazil has no specific statute dealing exclusively with online IP infringement, but the legal framework - including the Internet Law - provides an enforcement system against online counterfeiting activities.
 Case law dealing with online infringement states that Brazil has jurisdiction over disputes arising from facts occurring or having effect within Brazilian borders.

 Online infringements are litigated before civil and criminal state courts.
-Only industrial property rights validity claims and specific international online infringements fall under federal jurisdiction and must be litigated before a federal court.
+Only IP rights validity claims and specific international online infringements fall under federal jurisdiction and must be litigated before a federal court.

 The complaint must present evidence of the infringed right, the facts and the connection between these and the defendant (eg, website administrator or internet service provider (ISP)).
-The identification of the party responsible for the alleged infringement, although not mandatory, is recommended and usually required in order to bring effectiveness to any judicial decision.
+Identification of the party that is responsible for the alleged infringement, although not mandatory, is recommended and usually required in order to bring effectiveness to any judicial decision.